+Figure 4.4: TIM and LAC workflow for offline behavioral analysis

 5. The algorithms, key usage and data protection methods.

 In the proposed approach, the kernel encryption scheme in the mobile device is a combination of several methods of security.
 The files are encrypted with 128/256-bit AES, while the permanent file keys are encrypted with the attribute-based encryption.
 The set of expiring ABE keys corresponding to the set of files accessible by user in encrypted with a single expiring AES key (KEY_SET_KEY).
 This key is expiring and is splited by the server into 4 parts (2 are stored on the device and 2 belong to the user) by the method of secure secret sharing.
 The encryption workflow is outlined in the Figure 5.1.